souravdutta1998/souravdutta1998.github.io/_posts/2018-02-12-project-whenimmunize.md

 * Parents can even _login_ to **see all their next vaccination dates** and registration details of the child.

-* The extra features of this app is that you can even **know the names of the vaccinations** after logging in, and also view the **Immunization Schedule**.
+* The extra features of this app are that you can even **know the names of the vaccinations** after logging in, and also view the **Immunization Schedule**.
 This will help you to know what exactly vaccines does your child needs.

 **Please note that notifications will be sent at 9 A.M.
 IST.**